Elypia/Elypia-API/README.md

 | DATABASE_PASSWORD                |           | Password for the authenticating user.                                 |
 | RECAPTCHA_SITE_KEY               |           | Site key to make requests to the Google Recaptcha API.                |
 | RECAPTCHA_SECRET_KEY             |           | Secret key to make requests to the Google Recaptcha API.              |
-> Further configuration can be performed by looking at the Spring [documentation][spring-config]
+> Further configuration can be performed by looking at the Spring [documentation]
 > including setting the `SPRING_PROFILES_ACTIVE` variable to change the profile from `prod`.

 ### Running in Development